-There are many legal and factual defenses available to contest a charge of racing on highways or street racing in Florida.
-These defenses may include the following:
+There are many legal and factual defenses available to contest a racing charge in Florida.
+Common examples include the following:

-- the police officer didn’t actually witness or fully witness the alleged incident;
+- Police officer did not actually witness or fully witness the incident;

-- the accused merely engaged in routine traffic maneuvers (i.e. passing, accelerating, changing lanes);
+- Careless driving or other non-criminal traffic maneuvers (i.e. passing, accelerating, changing lanes);

-- the officer’s current allegations are contradicted by his own citation/arrest report;
+- Officer’s current allegations are contradicted by his own citation/arrest report;

-- the actual speed of the vehicle(s) is not consistent with an allegation of “racing.”
+- Actual speed of the vehicle(s) is not consistent with an allegation of ‘racing.’